Against Kyrie Irving and the Nets, Wizards’ rally falls a point short at home

 That Washington (23-22) can deploy so many differently flavored lineups is a beautiful thing, Beal said, even as every player but Beal understands he is now competing for minutes.

-Less beautiful is that more than halfway through the season, the Wizards’ newfound talent abundance has yet to manifest itself in the team’s defense.
-And that aspect of their identity has been missing since the start of the season.
+Less beautiful is that more than halfway through the season, the Wizards’ newfound talent abundance hasn’t helped their quest for consistency.

-Another element that remains elusive for this team is consistency.
-A game after the Wizards’ offense clicked along without hitch and the defense was tuned into Philadelphia’s many threats (aside from Joel Embiid), they let the Nets (28-16) roll.
+A game after the Wizards’ offense clicked along without hitch and the defense was tuned into Philadelphia’s many threats (aside from Joel Embiid), their defense lagged in the first half and they let the Nets (28-16) roll.

+Acting head coach Joseph Blair said he was pleased with his team’s overall performance against the Nets — just its second this season with the full roster — even as he singled out its downfall.

+“I wanted to take a step ahead from last game.
+I can’t say we took a step ahead, but I don’t think we took a step back.
+For that I’m happy,” Blair said.

+He was then asked about the Wizards’ search for consistency. “ … The consistency that I would like to see is the effort, that’s what I would like to see. … We’re not going to play perfect, but our effort can be perfect,” he said.

-LaMarcus Aldridge (27 points), Patty Mills (17 points) and Day’Ron Sharpe (14 points) stepped up to fil in for Kevin Durant, who is out with an MCL sprain.
+LaMarcus Aldridge (27 points), Patty Mills (17 points) and Day’Ron Sharpe (14 points) stepped up to fill in for Kevin Durant, who is out with a medial collateral ligament sprain.
 Kyrie Irving, who is unvaccinated but permitted to play at the city’s discretion despite D.C.'s vaccine mandate, led the team with 30 points.
 James Harden had 18 points, eight rebounds and nine assists.

 Washington dug itself a 16-point deficit but fought back with a late defensive push.
-In the closing moments, a three-pointer from Kyle Kuzma and a block from Montrezl Harrell that gave the Wizards a real chance for a win — a final trip with just under 10 seconds remaining and a one-point margin.
-But Kuzma missed a three-pointer and Spencer Dinwiddie’s desperation heave was off the mark to end it.
+In the closing moments, a three-pointer from Kyle Kuzma and a block from Montrezl Harrell gave the Wizards a real chance for a win — a final trip with just under 10 seconds remaining and a one-point margin.
+But Kuzma missed a three-pointer, and Spencer Dinwiddie’s desperation heave was off the mark to end it.

-The furious rally masked how comfortable the Nets were in the first three quarters.
-They shot 52.8 percent from the floor.
+The furious rally masked how comfortable the Nets were during a 74-point first half and highlighted how successful Washington can be when it is organized and focused.
+Brooklyn shot 52.8 percent from the field.

-The Wizards once again waited too long to step on the gas.
+“We beat ourselves in the first half,” Kuzma said.
+“Point blank, period, you can’t let somebody score 74 points in a half.
+That’s tough to recover.
+We did a hell of a job in the second half defensively … that’s damn good plus for us, especially how we’ve been so up and down defensively.
+You talk about consistency you’re trying to find — we’re still playing a bunch of guys, too.”

 Beal had 23 points and nine assists and Kuzma had 16.
 Harrell and Rui Hachimura added 14 apiece.

-Here’s what else you need to know from Wednesday’s game:
+Here’s what else to know from Wednesday’s game:

 Hachimura’s best game yet

-Hachimura went 5 for 9 from the floor, hit a pair of three-pointers and collected five rebounds.
+Hachimura went 5 for 9 from the field, hit a pair of three-pointers and collected five rebounds.
 The forward was by far the most aggressive he’s been in the six games he’s played this season in attacking the paint.
 His finish at the rim also looked sharper.

 Holiday and Neto sit

 Backup guard Aaron Holiday was back to the bench after seeing garbage time against Philadelphia.
-Guard Raul Neto joined him this time as neither guard played at all as Washington continues to sort out its rotations.
+Guard Raul Neto joined him this time as neither guard played at all while Washington continues to sort out its rotations.

-Davis Bertans played eight minutes while Deni Avdija had 13 points in 23 minutes after playing for less than three minutes Monday against Philadelphia.
+Davis Bertans played eight minutes, and Deni Avdija had 13 points in 23 minutes after playing less than three minutes Monday against Philadelphia.

 Irving dominates